eslint/rfcs/designs/2025-define-plugin/README.md

 });
 ```

-A plugin equivalent to `eslint-plugin-storybook` that references rules from other plugins:
+A plugin equivalent to `eslint-plugin-storybook` that references rules from other plugins could do so with a `rules` array element object:

 ```js
 definePlugin({